A Hardy-Littlewood Maximal Operator Adapted to the Harmonic Oscillator

-Refer to \cite{grafakos2009modern} for proof.
+Refer to \cite{stein2016harmonic} sections V.4 and V.6 for proof.
 The above theorem indicates that if we are to construct a Hardy-Littlewood type maximal operator for $\mathcal{L}$, then the correct $c$-coefficients should satisfy the below equivalence for each $1 < p < \infty$,

 where $\mathcal{T}^{*}$ is the semigroup maximal operator associated to $\mathcal{L}$,